IG Group: Controversy

-Violations of customers' rights and system shortages
+Violations of customers' rights and system outages

 IG Group has faced criticism in the media regarding its handling of customer losses.
-Natalia Chumak, a partner at litigation City firm Signature Litigation, noted that customers trading with IG Group can incur unlimited losses, while the company does not always make this risk clear.
-She also pointed out that IG Group may avoid certain risks but benefits from any gains.
+Natalia Chumak, a partner at litigation firm Signature Litigation, said that customers trading with IG Group can incur unlimited losses, while the company does not always make this risk clear.
+She also said that IG Group may avoid certain risks but benefits from any gains.

-In March 2021, FinanceFeeds and Financial Magnates reported frequent outages of IG Group's trading system during periods of high trade volume.
-These outages left clients unable to manage their positions, resulting in financial losses.
-FinanceFeeds also reported that during a significant outage in January 2021, IG Group did not provide adequate customer support, although it responded promptly to media inquiries to address public concerns.
+In May 2020, media reported repeated outages of IG Group's trading platform during periods of high market volatility, leaving some clients unable to manage their positions.
+FinanceFeeds also reported a significant outage in January 2021 and criticised the company's customer support during the incident.

-In April 2024, another system failure led to funds being mistakenly withdrawn from the accounts of over 50 customers.
-The issue remained unresolved for more than a week until it gained media attention.
-In contrast, the company has been reported to correct over-credited funds in client accounts on the same day.
+In April 2024, a system error led to funds being mistakenly withdrawn from the accounts of more than 50 customers.
+Some cases remained unresolved for more than a week before media reports drew attention to the problem.

+In April 2026, IG Securities, IG's Japanese subsidiary, disclosed that personal data of 162,879 customers may have been accessible within the IG group.
+Records of 29,734 customers had been stored on an external server, but the company said it had not detected any data leakage outside IG Group.

-Controversial political donations
+Political donations

 IG Group's founder, Stuart Wheeler, was actively involved in politics and made several notable donations.
-His financial contributions, particularly to the Brexit campaign, earned him a nickname of a "a leading disrupter in British politics".
+His financial contributions, particularly to the Brexit campaign, earned him a reputation as "a leading disrupter in British politics".